life-itself/web3/notes/post-state-technocracy.md

 ## Summary

-In previous epsidoes Rufus and Stephen have discussed positions that largely regard either monetary or financial reconfiguration (reinstate the gold standard, get rich quick).
-In this episide they start engaging with political imaginaries about “making the world a better place”.
+In previous episodes Rufus and Stephen have discussed positions that largely regard either monetary or financial reconfiguration (reinstate the [gold standard](../concepts/gold-standard.md), get rich quick).
+In this episode they start engaging with political imaginaries about “making the world a better place”.

-In this episode, Rufus and Stephen engage with the vision laid out by technologists and venture capitalists of a transition from the existing US-led international order to a world in which blockchain technology and technocracy are the new foundations for global human governance.
+In this episode, Rufus and Stephen engage with the vision laid out by technologists and venture capitalists of a transition from the existing US-led international order to a world in which [blockchain](../concepts/blockchain.md) technology and technocracy are the new foundations for global human governance.

 This thesis has been put forward in various forms.
 So far, the most fully articulated form that we have found is from Balaji Srinivasan.
 See the show notes below for links to source material.